yarbelk/vim-config/README.md

 ## Powerline Fonts

-If you would like to use powerline fonts for vim and you use iTerm, make sure to set your Non ASCII Font in the iTerm settings.
+If you would like to use powerline fonts for vim and you use (any reasonable term), make sure to set your Non ASCII Font in the iTerm settings.

 ## Contributing

-If you are going to contribute to our config, please make sure you are not overriding any common defaults.
-Also remember that we have a custom_config directory if you want to make a change for just yourself.

-All PRs **must** be reviewed by at least one other person before being merged.